-Les Christie

-(1993) Chair, Youth Ministry

-Pacific Christian College, BS, 1971; Fuller Theological Seminary, MAR, 1974; Trinity Evangelical Divinity School, D.Min., 2002.
+Les Christie (1993) Chair, Youth Ministry Pacific Christian College, BS, 1971; Fuller Theological Seminary, MA, 1974; Trinity International University, D.Min., 2002.

-Les has been in youth ministry for 39 years, serving at Eastside Christian Church in Fullerton, CA for 22 years.
-He has spoken in 48 states, 11 foreign countries, and at more than twenty Christian colleges, seminaries and universities.
+Les has been in youth ministry for 40+ years, serving at Eastside Christian Church in Fullerton, CA for 22 years.
+He has spoken in 48 states, 13 foreign countries, and at more than twenty-five Christian colleges, seminaries and universities.
 Les has lead seminars at the Youth Specialties National Youth Workers Convention every year since 1980.
-He has been a member of Youth Specialties Resource Seminar (CORE) for 9 years and is a team member for "Understanding Your Teenager" leading parenting seminars all over the country.
+He has been a member of Youth Specialties Resource Seminar (CORE) for 11 years and is a team member for "Understanding Your Teenager" leading parenting seminars all over the country.
+He also teaches at Western Seminary, Sacramento campus.

-Les has had over 100 articles printed in national magazines.
-He has written 13 books (What If...?, Have You Ever...?, Unfinished Sentences and Best Ever Games For Youth Ministry) and co-authored an additional 10 books.
+Les has had over 150 articles printed in national magazines.
+He has written 15 books (What If...?, Have You Ever...?, Unfinished Sentences and Best Ever Games For Youth Ministry, and Awaken Your Creativity) and co-authored an additional 10 books.
 He is listed in Who's Who in Religion (1992), Who's Who in America (1992), and Who's Who Among American Teachers (2002 and 2004).